Sample GrantStation Insider – December 19, 2013

 Upcoming Online Education Trainings

 Unless otherwise noted, all Online Education Trainings are webinars, are 90 minutes in duration, and are scheduled to begin at 2 PM Eastern Time.
 The registration fee is $89 per person or $150 for a group.

-Join Jeremy Smith, Communications and Technology Director for GrantStation, for a free webinar that offers a short tour of the GrantStation website.
+Join Jeremy Smith, GrantStation's Communications and Technology Director, for a free webinar that offers a short tour of the GrantStation website.
 This tour will provide tips on the most effective way to use all of the valuable resources the website offers, including the extensive funder databases that can help you identify the right grantmaker for any program or project.
 During this webinar we will also cover Grants2020, an interactive visioning tool to help you realize the grants potential for your organization.
 There will be plenty of time for questions.
-This webinar will be held Tuesday, December 10, 2013.
+This webinar will be held Tuesday, March 25, 2014.
 Visit the link above to register.

 For a complete list of upcoming Online Education Trainings, click here.

 The State of Grantseeking Fall 2013 Report is Available

 The State of Grantseeking Fall 2013 Report is completed, and GrantStation is pleased to share the survey results with you.